 In order for eggs to be frozen, they must be first be extracted or “harvested” from the ovaries.
 Before a harvest, injectable hormonal medications are used to stimulate the ovaries to develop multiple follicles and eggs.
 During a normal cycle without these excess hormones, a few ovarian follicles develop but only one egg is matured and released.
 With egg freezing, doctors want to harvest as many eggs as possible for freezing, so they use hormones to stimulate the ovaries.
 AMH levels are shown to be a strong predictor of how many eggs will be extracted during a harvest round.

 This 2009 study found that, “AMH was strongly associated with oocyte (AKA egg) yield after ovarian stimulation” after observing groups of women at two fertility centers.
 Even though various doses of hormonal medications were used on the participants, the researchers still found AMH to be a strong predictor of egg yield.
-Here are the results:

-As you can see, for those with lower AMH levels, fewer eggs were extracted during a harvest.
+For those with lower AMH levels, fewer eggs were extracted during a harvest.
 To put this into context, the data from the center with the larger sample size indicates that I would have somewhere between seven and 15 (the median being 10) eggs collected during a harvest, since my AMH levels fall in the normal range.

 It’s also important to note that high AMH comes with risks for egg freezing.
 While this indicates you have a high ovarian reserve, it also puts you at a greater risk for ovarian hyperstimulation syndrome (OHSS).
 This potentially severe condition occurs when your ovaries are overstimulated by the hormonal medications.
 Symptoms include abdominal pain, shortness of breath, vomiting, and more.
 If your AMH levels are high, talk with your provider about adjusting your hormone medication protocol to ensure effective ovarian stimulation.